-- 76. In view of the above, to assess the impact of pay revision on O&M expenses and P&G contribution, it was decided to adopt a holistic approach i.e. to compare the actual normalized O&M expenses of power vertical of DVC as per audited accounts, with the normative O&M expenses specified under the 2014 Tariff Regulations.
-Incase the normative O&M expenses are in excess of the actual normalized O&M expenses associated with power vertical, the additional expenditure claimed by the Petitioner shall not be allowed and in case of any, under-recovery, if any, to the extent of impact of pay revision and expenses on account of P&G contribution shall be allowed, in relaxation of O&M norms under the 2014 Tariff Regulations. - 77.
-In order to ascertain the justification for additional O&M expenses, over and above the normative O&M expenses allowed, a comparative analysis of the actual O&M expenses, was undertaken, including the additional normalized claims and the normative O&M expenses allowable under the various tariff petitions for truing up filed by the Petitioner.
-It is observed that during the period 2014-19, the total normative O&M expenses allowed as per the Tariff Regulations for the various tariff petition (both Generation and Transmission) is Rs.1044745.04 lakh.
+77. In view of the above, to assess the impact of Pay revision on O&M expenses and share of P&G contribution, it is decided to adopt a holistic approach i.e. to compare the actual normalised O&M expenses of power vertical of the Petitioner, as per audited accounts, with the normative O&M expenses specified under the 2014 Tariff Regulations.
+In case, the normative O&M expenses are in excess to the actual normalised

+O&M expenses associated with power vertical, the additional expenditure claimed by the Petitioner shall not be allowed, and in case of any, under-recovery, to the extent of impact of pay revision and expenses on account of P&G contribution shall be allowed, in relaxation of O&M norms under the 2014 Tariff Regulations.

+78. In order to ascertain the justification for additional O&M expenses, over and above the normative O&M expenses allowed, a comparative analysis of the actual O&M expenses, was undertaken, including the additional normalised claims and the normative O&M expenses allowable under the various tariff petitions for truing up filed by the Petitioner.
+It is observed that during the 2014-19 tariff period, the total normative O&M expenses allowed as per the Tariff Regulations for the various tariff petition (both Generation and Transmission) is Rs.1044745.04 lakh.
 Further, as per audited financial statements water charges for Rs.38226.00 lakh (in terms of Regulation 29(2) of the 2014 Tariff Regulations) and Ash Evacuation expenses of Rs.
-61182.00 lakh (as change in law) has been incurred by the Petitioner, during the period 2014-19.
+61182.00 lakh (as change in law) has been incurred by the Petitioner, during the 2014-19 tariff period.
 However, in line with the MoEF&CC notification dated 25.1.2016, the ash transportation charges have been allowed from 26.1.2016 to 31.3.2019 which works out to Rs.39334.64 lakh.
-Since, the Petitioner maintains separate accounts for each generating station and the Petitioner is granted liberty to claim the ash evacuation expenses separately, the total amount allowable to the Petitioner against O&M, Water charges and allowable Ash Evacuation charges is Rs.1122305.68 lakh (Rs.1044745.04 lakh + Rs.38226.00 lakh+Rs.39334.64 lakh) whereas, the actualO&M expenses, as per DVC Financial statements for the 2014-19 period is Rs.1219786.00 lakh (including subsidiary activities), which indicates that the actual O&M expenses exceeds the normative O&M expenses, by Rs.97480.32 lakh.
-However, we note that the actual O&M expenses of Rs.1219786 lakh also includes Provisions for Loss, Doubtful claims & Advances, Doubtful debts, Shortage/Obsolescence in stores etc. amounting to Rs.77573 lakh, and Rebates & Discount allowed to consumers for Rs.49937 lakh, out of which rebate of Rs.40820 lakh pertain to firm consumers (breakup submitted by the Petitioner vide ROP dated 22.4.2022).
-When the actual O&M expenses are normalized, by excluding the provisions amounting to Rs.77573 lakh (being a non-cash expenditure and Rebates & Discounts for Rs.40820 lakh pertaining to firm consumers, as stated above, the actual O&M expenses work out to Rs.1101392.70 lakh (i.e., Rs.1219786 - Rs.77573 - Rs.40820.30 lakh).
-The computation of the normalized actual O&M expenses is as under:
+Since the Petitioner maintains separate accounts for each generating station and the Petitioner is granted liberty to claim the ash evacuation expenses separately, the total amount allowable to the Petitioner against O&M, Water charges and allowable Ash Evacuation charges is Rs.1122305.68 lakh (Rs.1044745.04 lakh + Rs.38226.00 lakh+Rs.39334.64 lakh) whereas, the actualO&M expenses, as per DVC Financial statements for the period 2014-19 is Rs.1219786.00 lakh (including subsidiary activities), which indicates that the actual O&M expenses exceeds the normative O&M expenses, by Rs.97480.32 lakh.
+However, we note that the actual O&M expenses of Rs.1219786 lakh also includes Provisions for Loss, Doubtful claims & Advances, Doubtful debts, and Shortage/Obsolescence in stores etc. amounting to Rs.77573 lakh, and Rebates & Discount allowed to consumers for Rs.49937 lakh, out of which rebate of Rs.40820 lakh pertain to firm consumers (breakup submitted by the Petitioner vide ROP dated 22.4.2022).
+When the actual O&M expenses are normalised, by excluding the provisions amounting to Rs.77573 lakh (being a non-cash expenditure and Rebates &Discounts for Rs.40820 lakh pertaining to firm consumers, as stated above, the actual O&M expenses work out to Rs.1101392.70 lakh (i.e., Rs.1219786 - Rs.77573 - Rs.40820.30 lakh).
+The computation of the normalised actual O&M expenses is as under: